 Other New Deal Homesteads

-The New Deal, an initiative made by Franklin D. Roosevelt to bring the US out of poverty, gave rise to many “resettlement communities.”
-These were large areas purchased for the purpose of creating agricultural or industrial focused neighborhoods where forlorn workers were given a fresh start in the form of a home, property to manage and businesses to take part in.
-Arthurdale was the first of these, and is one of many that have origins and features that distinguish them as a relevant part of the United States’ history.
-This post highlights some of the other resettlement communities, their past, and how they are today.
+The New Deal, an initiative made by President Franklin Roosevelt to bring the US out of poverty gave rise to many “resettlement communities.”
+These were large areas purchased for the purpose of creating agricultural or industrial neighborhoods where forlorn workers were given a fresh start in the form of a home, property to manage and businesses to take part in.
+These communities were inspired by the colonization of Australia through a similar system and were driven by a growing back-to-the-land movement sparked by a country rapidly industrializing.
+Elwood Mead; an American Civil Engineer and irrigation expert famous for planning projects such as the Hoover Dam had been working in Australia as its colonization was underway and observed and advised as the Australian government irrigated, developed and then moved populations to farmland where they were expected to give a part of profit as a return.
+These projects were successful, and Mead was so impressed that he returned to the states and suggested the creation of some of these communities, eventually resulting in the founding of the first resettlement communities in the US.
+Although these pre-New Deal resettlement communities did not make financial returns, Mead’s ideas were nonetheless passed on to FDR, who implemented them once again as part of the New Deal.
+Arthurdale was the first of these new communities, and is one of many that have origins and features that distinguish them as a relevant part of the United States’ history.
+This series will highlight some of the other resettlement communities, their past, and how they are today.

 Cumberland Homesteads